arduthilo/MaxMatrix3/README.md

-Examples under File, Examples, Maxmatrix3
-Blink A point passes through in the top line from left to right.
-Fill Fills the display line by line and empties it again.
-Rotate Creates a pattern on the display and moves it.
-Counter Displays a number on the display and counts it up.
-Text Places a text on the display
-TextWithScroll Places a text on the display that scrolls.
+Examples under File, Examples, Maxmatrix3 p01Blink A point passes through in the top line from left to right. p02Fill Fills the display line by line and empties it again. p03Rotate Creates a pattern on the display and moves it. p04Counter Displays a number on the display and counts it up. p05Text Places a text on the display. p06TextWithScroll Places a text on the display that scrolls. p07Trainer Simple trainer for multiplication.